SangWook16074/grabber_sheet/README.md

 A reusable and customizable draggable bottom sheet with a grabber handle, inspired by the modal sheets in popular apps like Google Maps.

-**Ideally suited for developers who need to build complex UIs within a bottom sheet while maintaining a separate, draggable grabber area and smooth snapping behavior.**

 It solves the common frustrations with Flutter's built-in `DraggableScrollableSheet`:
 1.  **Independent Grabber Area**: The grabber and header are separate from the scrollable content.
 Dragging the header moves the sheet; scrolling the content scrolls the list.
 No more gesture conflicts.
 2.  **Predictable Snapping**: Easily snap to specific heights without complex controller logic.